If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 I was reasonably impressed with the quality of my Vessi Everyday Sneakers.
 They feel sturdy, substantial, and durable, and I don’t expect them to wear down or tear anytime soon.

-However, since I opted for the white color, they are collecting dirt and will probably stain over time.
+However, since I opted for white, they are collecting dirt and will probably stain over time.

 Are Vessi Shoes Waterproof?

-I have a few qualms with my Vessi Everday Sneakers and the company’s claims about them, but Vessi’s number one claim is also the thing they excel at: staying dry.
+I have some qualms with my Vessi Everday Sneakers and the company’s claims about them, but Vessi’s number one claim is also what they excel at: staying dry.

 Vessi Everyday Shoes are extremely waterproof sneakers, as long as you don’t submerge them completely.